servo/html5ever/README.md

 ## Working on html5ever

-To build examples and tests, do something like
+To fetch the test suite, you need to run

 ```
-git submodule update --init  # to fetch html5lib-tests
+git submodule update --init
-mkdir build && cd build
-../configure
-make examples check bench
 ```

-This will invoke Cargo when necessary.

-Run `cargo doc` in the repository root (or `make docs` in the build directory) to build local documentation under `target/doc/`.
+Run `cargo doc` in the repository root to build local documentation under `target/doc/`.

 ## Details